May 24th | 6:30pm | 2nd Floor - Rob and Melani Industry Floor

-In celebration of the Japanese automotive industry and customization of cars that comes with it, the Petersen Automotive Museum is launching its two newest exhibitions, The Roots of Monozukuri: Creative Spirit in Japanese Automaking and Fine Tuning: Japanese/American Customs.
+The Petersen Automotive Museum is excited to announce its two newest exhibitions, The Roots of Monozukuri: Creative Spirit in Japanese Automaking and Fine Tuning: Japanese/American Customs.

-Prior to the public opening, the museum will open the door to the exhibit early and host a limited number of guests for a preview reception on Thursday, May 24, 2018.
-The event will include a curated panel discussion, music, gourmet food, and drinks throughout the night.
+Prior to the public opening, the museum will open the doors to the exhibit early and host a limited number of guests for a preview reception on Thursday, May 24, 2018.
+The event will include opening remarks, music, food, and drinks throughout the night.
+VIP admission includes a copy of The Roots of Monozukuri: Creative Spirit in Japanese Automaking exhibit book.
+Members receive an exclusive discounts on VIP admission.
+Not a member?
+Join today!

 THE ROOTS OF MONOZUKURI: Creative Spirit in Japanese Automaking